ahandsomeChineseboy/inet/tutorials/queueing/doc/OrdinalBasedDuplicator.rst

 This step demonstrates the :ned:`OrdinalBasedDuplicator` module.
 The module duplicates packets based on the ordinal number of incoming packets.

+The :ned:`OrdinalBasedDuplicator` module duplicates packets based on the ordinal number of incoming packets.

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).
 Packets are passed through from the source to the sink by a duplicator (:ned:`OrdinalBasedDuplicator`).